PRESIDENT

 in the technical development and

-Caribbean.
-Developed and helped to
+and only in the Caribbean.
+Developed and helped to equip a

 personnel.